Phoenix metropolitan area: Rail

 Amtrak serves the Phoenix metropolitan area with their Sunset Limited and Texas Eagle trains—both of which stop in Maricopa, located about 40 miles south of downtown Phoenix.
 Amtrak's Stagecoach Express provides Amtrak Thruway service from Maricopa station to both Phoenix Sky Harbor International Airport and Tempe station.
 Amtrak also provides additional Thruway Motorcoach service from Phoenix Sky Harbor International Airport to Flagstaff station, which is served by the Southwest Chief.

 Amtrak's Los Angeles-New Orleans Sunset Limited served the city of Phoenix directly from 1971 until it was rerouted on June 2, 1996, to a more southerly route between Tucson and Yuma, Arizona, in order to accommodate the Union Pacific Railroad's desire to abandon a portion of its Phoenix-to-Yuma "West Line."
 This made Phoenix one of the largest cities in the nation without direct passenger service.

 A light rail system (dubbed the "METRO Light Rail") runs more than 20 miles from suburban Mesa, through Tempe and into Phoenix, traveling through the downtown area, offering access to Phoenix Sky Harbor International Airport and linking two of the four metro area campuses of Arizona State University.
 The light rail began public operation on December 27, 2008, and it was projected to accommodate 26,000 boardings a day, or more than 8 million boardings in its first year.
 Valley Metro Rail boardings has experienced constant growth since the beginning.
 In the year 2012, the light rail boarded just over 14 million people.

 Many expansions to the METRO system are currently in the early planning stages, and others are under construction.
 The Central Mesa extension project, which extends the Main Street line 2 1/2 miles from Sycamore to Mesa Drive in Downtown Mesa, finished construction and opened on August 22, 2015.
 The Northwest rail project opened March 2016.
 The project extended the 19th Avenue track from its former terminus at Montebello Ave to Dunlap Avenue, 3 miles north.
-Many more extensions are funded, with further projects being studied for feasibility.
+Another Mesa extension added 2 miles of rail and opened in May 2019, with service reaching Gilbert Road and Main Street.
+In January 2024, the northern end was extended further, to the Metro Parkway stop at the former Metrocenter shopping mall.
+In June 2025, the biggest change to the Light Rail system was opened, the South Central Extension.
+The extension added nearly 5 miles going south of Central Phoenix along Central Avenue, to Baseline Road.
+This extension made the Light Rail into a two-line system, with A line going from Central Phoenix to Downtown Mesa, and the B line from Metro Parkway to Baseline and Central.
+More extensions are funded, with further projects being studied for feasibility.